allen-garvey/android-inflater/README.md

 #Android Inflater

-Android Inflater is a javascript library that generates Java code either from layout or resource XML files or Java variable declarations that reference those XML files.
+Android Inflater is a Javascript library that generates Java code either from Android layout or resource XML files or Java variable declarations that reference the names or ids of entities in those XML files.

 ##Technical Specifications